 So, let’s jump right in and see where it all began...

-To understand where we currently stand, we first need to have a look at why the 4 Ps of marketing was first created.
+However, to understand where we currently stand, we first need to have a look at why the 4 Ps of marketing were first created.
 Back in the 1940s, James Culliton, a Professor of Marketing at Harvard University, first introduced the idea of a “mix” in marketing.
-This approach made it clear that marketing wasn’t just one facet but a blend of multiple elements the marketer had to put together.’
+This approach made it clear that marketing wasn’t just one facet but a blend of multiple elements the marketer had to put together.

 The traditional 4 Ps of marketing referred to the core elements of a successful marketing strategy:

 In present times, the 4 Ps of marketing model is used to guide the marketing process as you’re placing a product on the market.